Your basket is currently empty!

 Negative equity

 This is when the property value is less than the outstanding mortgage on the property.
-This may occur after a house price crash or a decrease in property values.
+This can happen after a house price crash or a decrease in property values.

 Other cost considerations when buying a home